Demo Case 1

 Key facts

-• Both oxidation by ozone and adsorption with conventional adsorbents are not effective in removing these EFSA PFAS.
+• Both oxidation by ozone and adsorption with conventional adsorbents are not cost and environmental efficient in removing per- and polyfluoroalkyl substances (PFAS) to very low concentrations.

 Expected impacts